Torsion of Abelian varieties over solvable extensions of number fields: Proof of Theorem

-\begin{proof}[Proof of \tn{(b)}] Fix $\ell\gg0$.
+\begin{proof}[Proof of Theorem \tn{\ref{thm:main}(b)}] Take $\ell\gg0$.
 By the same argument as in the second paragraph of the proof of \tn{(a$'$)}, it suffices to verify the following assertion: For any nonzero $\Gamma$-stable $\F_\ell$-subspace $W_\ell$ of $A[\ell]$, the image of $\Gamma$ in $\mr{GL}(W_\ell)$ is not solvable.
 We may and do further assume that $\Gamma$ acts irreducibly on $W_\ell$.